 Rooting the context of learning in the everyday world helps to make it relevant and engaging for young learners.
-Beehive American contains a lot of photos in the Student Book and also on the flashcards, which give the material a "real world" feel.
-There are also a lot of facsimilies such as recipes, advertisements, websites, diaries and journals, calendars, weather charts, meal planners, and schedules throughout the course, which are designed to replicate the materials that students might encounter in their own environment.
+Beehive contains lots of photos in the Student Book and also on the flashcards, which give the material a 'real world' feel.
+There are also lots of facsimilies such as recipes, adverts, websites, diaries calendars, weather charts, meal planners and timetables throughout the course, which are designed to replicate the materials that students might encounter in their own environment.
 The wealth of video content also helps to make the content engaging and relevant to students' lives.

-Beehive American also aims to relate its content to the students' school life.
-Content Language Integrated Learning (CLIL) uses a cross-curricular framework to allow students to link what they learn in their English classes to other school subjects such as math, science, art, social studies, and health.
-Beehive American transfers useful, practical English language to a range of different areas of the curriculum (math, science, art, geography, etc.) wherever they are relevant.
-For example, math activities are included in lessons teaching numbers, or activities about animal diets in a lesson about wild animals.
+Beehive also aims to relate its content to the students' school life.
+Content Language Integrated Learning (CLIL) uses a crosscurricular framework to allow students to link what they learn in their English classes to other school subjects such as maths, science, art, social studies, and health.
+Beehive transfers useful, practical English language to a range of different areas of the curriculum (maths, science, art, geography, etc.) wherever they are relevant.
+For example, maths activities are included in lessons teaching numbers, or activities about animal diets in a lesson about wild animals.

-Course Assessment
+Course assessment

-Beehive American offers a seamless learning and assessment experience, built on the principles of Assessment for Learning.
+Beehive offers a seamless learning and assessment experience, built on the principles of assessment for learning.
 (Please see pages 12 and 13 for more detailed information.)
 With regular assessment check-ins, the course provides you with the information you need to make the right decisions for your students to support better learning.

-Each lesson in Beehive American is introduced by a team character, who sets out in simple language the learning objective of the lesson.
+Each lesson in Beehive is introduced by a team character, who sets out in simple language the learning objective of the lesson.
 You can discuss this with students so they are prepared for what they are about to learn.
-In order to meet the objectives, students need to be aware of the success criteria that demonstrate they have achieved the objective.
-You can help students to understand the success criteria for a lesson by reading the model texts and listening to the model dialogues provided for activities in Beehive American.
+In order to meet the objectives, students need to be aware of the success criteria which demonstrate they have achieved the objective.
+You can help students to understand the success criteria for a lesson by reading the model texts and listening to the model dialogues provided for activities in Beehive.
 This will show students what they are expected to produce by the end of the lesson.